Frequently Asked Questions

 Importance of board certification and maintaining certification

-Certification by an ABMS Member Board helps demonstrate to the public that a physician meets nationally recognized standards for education, knowledge, experience, and skills and maintains their certification through continuous learning and practice improvement in order to provide high-quality care in a specific medical specialty or subspecialty.
+Certification by an ABMS Member Board helps demonstrate to the public that a physician and medical specialist meets nationally recognized standards for education, knowledge, experience, and skills and maintains their certification through continuous learning and practice improvement in order to provide high quality care in a specific medical specialty or subspecialty.
+Once board certified, the individual may be referred to as a diplomate of the board.

 Description of a board certified diplomate